wodby/docs/docs/stacks/matomo/index.md

 Since version [0.6.0](#060) Matomo comes with GeoIP 2 databases.
 On Matomo settings page go to `Geolocation` under `System`, choose option `GeoIP 2 (Php)` and click save.

+## Customization

+You can customize matomo settings by editing `config/config.ini.php` file from the SSH container.
+After the initial release you may not have permissions to do so, to fix that, you just need to redeploy your stack from `[Instance] > Stack > Operations` page.

 ## Redis integration

 You can use redis to store Matomo cache (by default stored in the local filesystem):